SrGrace/Contextual-Compression/README.md

 `Limitations`

 One problem with this approach is that when you ingest data into your document storage system, you often don’t know what specific queries will be used to retrieve those documents.
-In our notes Q&A example, we simply partitioned our text into equally-sized chunks.
+In our notes Q&A example, we simply partitioned our text into equally sized chunks.
 That means that when we get a specific user question and retrieve a document, even if the document has some relevant text it likely has some irrelevant text as well.

 Inserting irrelevant information into the LLM prompt is bad because: